doriaaaa/TradeAppProject/README.md

 # trade_app
-Welcome to my CUHK final year project, and let's assume no one will read that
+Welcome to my CUHK final year project, and let's assume no one will read that lol

 ###### How-To...
 1. Run the backend server